jackmulligan-ire/job-scraper/README.md

 -filter_term: str, term you want to filter for e.g. "junior"

-exclude_search(search_term, location, city, number_pages, exclude_term)
+exclude_search(search_term, exclude_term, country, city, number_pages)

 -search_term: str, the term(s) you want to search for e.g. "backend+developer"

--location: str, country code of indeed site e.g. "ie" for Ireland
+-country: str, country code of indeed site e.g. "ie" for Ireland

 -city: str, city you want to search in e.g. "dublin"